• Skip to primary navigation

 2 almond flour muffins stacked

 Almond flour is a major component in low carb and gluten free baking.
 Sometimes it can be hard to get a grain-free baked good right the first time so, usually, there is a lot of testing with recipes!
 These Almond Flour Muffins were no exception, but the reward is so delicious!
-I have been using this keto muffin recipe for years and it never fails.
+I have been making this easy recipe for years and it never fails.
+It is such a good muffin with a moist texture.

 I use almond flour a lot in my muffin recipes.
-Please check out my keto blueberry muffins, Keto chocolate chip muffins, keto banana nut muffins, keto pumpkin cheesecake muffins, and Keto breakfast muffins!
+Please check out my blueberry muffins, chocolate chip muffins, almond flour banana muffins, pumpkin cheesecake muffins, and breakfast muffins!

 A lot of people complain about grittiness when it comes to almond flour baked goods.
 The solution to this is to make sure your almond flour is very finely ground.
 My favorite brand is Blue Diamond blanched almond flour.
-That's my go to almond flour for light and fluffy almond flour muffins.
+That's my go to almond flour for almond flour muffins with a light and fluffy texture.

 Ingredients needed